 - Protective Cover for Specialty Crops: $40 per acre

-By testing the soil when the corn is 8-15 inches in height at the whorl, nitrogen can be applied just ahead of the plant’s peak demand.
-Test results indicate the available amount of nitrogen and can be used to determine the amount of nitrogen to be side dressed.
-Click on the link for a printable version of the PSNT Flyer.
+This program requires testing the soil when the corn is 8-15 inches in height at the whorl, which allows nitrate to be applied just ahead of the plant’s peak demand.
+Test results indicate the available amount of nitrogen and can be used to determine how much nitrate should be side dressed.

 Eligible Components